Andrew-Mazour/Icarus-crypto-bot/README.md

 - **Automated Trading**: Executes buy and sell orders based on market conditions.

--**Pump.fun API Integration**: Interacts with the Pump.fun API for real-time trading.
+- **Pump.fun API Integration**: Interacts with the Pump.fun API for real-time trading.

 **Customizable Strategies**: Supports different trading strategies such as scalping, trend following, and arbitrage.